SiyaKamboj/cse15l-lab-reports/LabReport2/LabReport2.md

   ![Image](images/Bug.png)

+In the original code, a new integer array is declared but never initialized; hence, it is automatically filled with the null value: 0.
+Therefore, while traversing the array and copying the contents to a revers dgkdflgjdglfgklgfgkfgjklfdjgkldfjg*****

 > The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown)

   The original code: